 SALSA!
 NOOO not the spanish dance!
-Hahahha silly!
-The sauce!!
+Hahahha silly, I’m talking about, the sauce!!
 Salsa Picante!
 You know the one you eat with tortilla chips.
-The one some of us use to top our eggs with, chicken, steak, burritos, TACOS etc….!!!
-Salsa in spanish translates to sauce, so lets think sauce, Salsa Picante or Hot Sauce!
+The one some of us use to top our eggs with, or maybe chicken, or maybe steak, or burritos, or TACOS etc….haha you get the idea!!!

 In Mexico, many SALSAS exist from…..
 Salsa Verde, Salsa Taquera, Salsa Brava, Salsa Cruda, Salsa Roja and trust me the list goes on!
-Here I have made a typical Mexican Salsa Picante but cooked and roasted most of the vegetables to give my salsa extra robust!
+Here I made a typical Mexican Salsa Picante but roasted most of the vegetables to give my salsa that bit of extra robust!

-You see the Italians take pride in making their red sauce or gravy with fresh tomatoes and herbs; Mexicans take true pride in making their homemade sauces, whether dipping sauces or marinating sauces, the pride is there.
-Come on it’s homemade folks!
-The freshness, crispness of the vegetables comes across with every spoonful, every dip of that tortilla chip!
+You see here’s the thing, the Italians, take pride in making their red sauce or as some Italians call it, gravy, made with fresh tomatoes and herbs, not out of a can; Mexicans take true pride in making their homemade sauces too; whether dipping sauces or marinating sauces, the pride is there.
+It’s homemade folks, like I said not store bought!
+The freshness and the crispness of the vegetables comes across with every spoonful and every dip of that tortilla chip!

-I know we all have this thing us food bloggers when it comes to homemade salsa, who’s better, whose salsa picante has that flavor we can’t get enough of.
-The Salsa Picante that has the most pungency, the most tang, the one that is the most spicy!
-Well that’s the thing friends, sometimes it goes beyond that and simply on personal taste.
+I know us food bloggers, we all have this thing, when it comes to homemade salsa, who’s better, whose salsa picante has that flavor that we can’t get enough of.
+The Salsa Picante that has the most pungency, the most tang and/or the one that is the most spicy salsa picante!
+Well that’s the thing friends and fellow foodies, sometimes it goes beyond that and simply on personal taste.
 You like a little less heat?
 Okay use less chile peppers!
 You like less of a tomatory flavor?
 Use less tomatoes!
 Get where I’m going with this?!
 Experiment!
 Take a recipe and try it…try it…try it over and over again with YOUR amount of the right ingredients, until you get it right!!
 Cause bottom line is homemade Salsa Picante will always out beat the store bought version in my book!

-All salsa lovers out there know one thing, that a great Salsa Picante can go with practically anything!
-So let’s get to it friends!
+All salsa lovers out there do know one thing, that a great Salsa Picante can go with practically anything!
+So working at it to get it right is so worth it!
+So let’s get to it foodies!

 Please leave me your comments, let me know what you think!
 We only live once right?!
-So lets live it with a little bit of heat!
+So lets live it with a little bit of heat and spice!

 Roasted poblano peppers and roma tomatoes.